Home

 Palm, Inc. is the company behind the personal digital assistant software and hardware throughout the 1990s.
 With a storied history, the company’s founding team of Jeff Hawkins, Ed Colligan, and Donna Dubinsky held up the PDA market with innovative hardware and software.

-Starting with the PalmPilot, a handheld digital assistant device that resembles an early smartphone, the company launched the mobile market passed standard cellphones.
+Starting with the PalmPilot, a handheld digital assistant device that resembles an early smartphone, the company launched the mobile market passed standard cell phones.
 It started by developing software for a device by Casio for Tandy known as the Zoomer.
 Palm developed the personal information management system known as PIM.

 The Zoomer was a market failure.
 The idea was ahead of the technology to support it, but Palm didn’t give up.
-Supported by revenue from software licensing fees for HP devices and the Graffiti handwriting recognition software, Palm survived until it could gain the backing of U.S. Robotics Corp in 1995.
+Supported by revenue from software licensing fees for HP devices and the Graffiti handwriting recognition software, Palm survived until it gained the backing of U.S. Robotics Corp in 1995.
 Unfortunately, the company was bought again in just two years by 3Com.

 3Com caused a major disruption at the founders by focusing the company on market-share value rather than technological development.
 The early tech bubble hadn’t popped yet and 3Com believed the market group to be infinite.
 Dubinsky, Hawkens, and Colligan knew better.
 After a year with 3Com at the helm, the three founding members left from Handspring.